-Retail veterans love to say that “retail is execution” and “retail is detail”?
-Let’s find out what they mean and why execution is so important.
+We’ve all heard “retail is detail” Let’s find out what that means and why execution is so important.

 Vision vs. Reality